-(Ten-minute preview of) 40-minute video for monitor or projection.
+(Nine-minute preview of) 36-minute video for monitor or projection.

-Comprised of rolling coverage and analysis of the results, as well as interviews with politicians and journalists, the original broadcast begins at 10pm at the close of the polls, announces the earliest regional results around midnight, continues to report on incoming results over the next few hours, declares the “Leave” side the winner at around 4.30am, and finally, at 8am, relays the resignation speech of Prime Minister David Cameron.
+Comprised of rolling coverage and analysis of the results, as well as interviews with politicians and journalists, the original broadcast begins at 10 pm at the close of the polls, announces the earliest regional results around midnight, continues to report on incoming results over the next few hours, declares the “Leave” side the winner at around 4.30 am, before finally, at 8 am, relaying the resignation speech of Prime Minister David Cameron.

-Having attained the status of an omnipresent and inescapable news item, Brexit has become a ubiquitous discussion-topic in broadcast and social media, as well as in academic, cultural, and everyday discourse.
-It can be reasonably assumed that a viewer of the work will not only be familiar with the result of the referendum, but will, crucially, be likely to have already formed an opinion about it.
-In shutting down conventional linguistic routes into meaning-making, the work can therefore be seen as adopting an approach to a widely-debated political theme that is pointedly and uncommonly non-discursive.
-If the work is to be interpreted as “political”, that attribution must stem solely from the viewer’s familiarity with its subject-matter – for the absurd form of the video cannot in itself be said to articulate any determinable critical position or argument.
+Having attained the status of an omnipresent and inescapable news item, Brexit became a ubiquitous discussion-topic in broadcast and social media, as well as in academic, cultural, and everyday discourse.
+It can be reasonably assumed that a viewer of the work will not only be familiar with the result of the referendum, but also, crucially, will have had some exposure to the debates surrounding it – and perhaps already formed their own opinions about it.
+In shutting down conventional verbal routes into meaning-making, the work can be seen as committing itself to a pointedly and uncommonly non-discursive approach to a widely-debated political theme.

-One of the motivations behind the removal of the verbal content of the original broadcast is to introduce a moment of silence into what has become a relentless, polarising, and seemingly interminable debate over the rights, wrongs, and paths towards the UK’s proposed exit from the EU.
-To the extent that Referendum Night is “critical”, then, it is directed towards the representation of that debate as it is mediated through various discursive channels.
+One of the motivations behind the removal of the spoken content of the original broadcast was to forcibly introduce a moment of “silence” into what had become a relentless, polarising, and seemingly interminable debate over the rights, wrongs, and paths towards the UK’s exit from the EU.
+To the extent that Referendum Night articulates a “position”, it is directed against the representation of that debate as mediated through various discursive channels.

-Although my own views on Brexit are clear (as a university-educated British citizen living in the cosmopolitan capital of Germany, they hardly need clarification), the work is in no way intended as an expression of any anti-Brexit “Remainer” stance.
-It is, rather, driven by a desire to displace an existing, highly conventionalised and entrenched discourse with an open-ended and indeterminate absurdity.
-As a consequence, advocates of both sides of the debate are presented in the video – via a carefully-implemented process of editing – as equally inarticulate and confused, as too are the presenters, reporters and analysts who attempt to make sense of the story as it unfolds.
+Although my own views on Brexit are clear (as a university-educated British citizen living in the cosmopolitan capital of Germany, they hardly need clarification), the work is not intended as an expression of any anti-Brexit stance.
+It is, rather, driven by a desire to displace an existing, highly conventionalised and entrenched discourse with an open-ended and indeterminately critical silence.
+As a consequence, advocates of both sides of the debate are presented in the video – via a carefully-balanced process of editing – as equally inarticulate and confused, as too are the presenters, reporters and analysts, whose attempts to make sense of the story as it unfolds result only in nonsense.